srikailash/srikailash.github.io/_posts/2020-12-21-Talks-I-would-like-to-revisit.md

 <div>
 <a href="https://www.ted.com/talks/benjamin_zander_the_transformative_power_of_classical_music">The transformative power of
 classical music</a></br>
+</div>
 Always been a big fan of music.
-This talk is very moving!
+This talk is very moving just like music itself is!
-</div>

 Links:
 1. <a href="http://www.paulgraham.com/articles.html">Paul Graham's essays</a>